jhlywa/chess.js/README.md

 ### .get(square)

-Returns the piece on the square:
+Returns the piece on the square.
+Returns `undefined` if the square is empty.

 ```ts
 chess.put({ type: PAWN, color: BLACK }, 'a5') // put a black pawn on a5